AmitShirazi1/DataLab_project/data/README.md

 ## Notes
 - The datasets have been collected from publicly available sources and proprietary scraping efforts.
-- Processed datasets were enriched using **Gemini API** for skill inference and heuristic scoring.
+- Processed datasets were enriched using **Gemini API** for skills and topics inference and heuristic scoring.
 - Intermediate calculation files provide transparency for debugging and improving the model.

 This README serves as a reference for understanding the data used in the **Job Interview Simulator** project.
 If you have any questions, please refer to the source links or contact the project contributors.